GlobeletJS/satellite-view/README.md

     to a map covering the whole world
   - changed: a (Boolean) flag indicating whether the map image has changed since the last draw call
-  The value provided to .map can also be an array of map objects, where each element in the array has the above properties.
 - pixelRatio: Ratio of the pixel size of the rendered image ([drawingbuffer size]) to the CSS display size of the container.
 Default:
   [window.devicePixelRatio].
 Note: if a value is supplied, the pixel ratio